A UserZoom competitive UX measurement report

 Here are our quick-win guides to why you should measure your performance:

-Participants follow the on-screen prompts on their own to guide them through the questions and tasks we’re interested in measuring.
+Participants follow the on-screen prompts independently to guide them through the questions and tasks we’re interested in measuring.

 Quantitative and qualitative approach: 50+ customers per site: